itfanr/ros2-wiki/CI-Server-Setup.md

 ## Disk space

-Overtime docker images and particularly containers will pile up.
+Over time docker images and particularly containers will pile up.
 To clean up use:

 ```